Post-click landing pages are versatile. They can be used across industries, teams, and services to convert people on a particular offer.

 - It matches the message of the referring advertisement.
 Every ad needs a dedicated post-click page to fulfill the promise of the ad, and to let visitors know they’re in the right place.

 - It maintains personalization through the second half of the campaign.
 The first half of the campaign is called the pre-click experience.
-Whatever targeting you use on the ad in the pre-click experience, you must use on your product landing page in the post-click experience.
+Whatever targeting you use on the ad in the pre-click experience, you must use on your product landing page in the post-click landing page.
 If you don’t, you’re delivering an inconsistent user experience.
 Post-click automation allows advertisers to create product landing pages as efficiently as they create ads.

 - It highlights the benefits of the software, quickly.